How to Link your Camera Device with AWS and Soracom!

 No matter what service you end up using, you’ll need to send the camera’s video data to the cloud.
 The easiest way to do this is by using Amazon Kinesis Video Streams (KVS).
 From the camera, data travels to Kinesis Video and then to Rekognition, or through the Kinesis Video Streams Interference Template (KIT) before linking with Sagemaker.

-Web Camera Setup
+Web Camera Setup for AWS

 There are various types of web cameras that can be used by connecting to a computer via USB.
 For a permanent installation, connect a web camera to a single-board computer such as an Intel NUC or Raspberry Pi, encode the video taken by the web camera using the small computer, and send it to the cloud.